Frequently Asked Questions

 cookbreakfasts and dinners and often add their favorite

 family recipes to our menus, making a very special

 addition to your cultural experience of Baja.

 On the pack trips, sometimes the group leaders, (working alongside our local packing and rock art guides), are from the US with special skills for translating, cooking, natural history and other trail skills.
-Trudi leads many of the trips, and sometimes local partners or others step in to share the trail-time.
+Trudi leads a few of the trips, and sometimes local partners or others step in to share the trail-time.

 What is the minimum age for the tours?

 Most tours find group member ages ranging between

 the 30s to 60s.
 During spring break and holidays

 is when families generally look for an active

 age on trips is 10 years old for Pack Trips.
 For families